Honourable members of the Economic and Monetary Affairs Committee,

 In the euro area, support for the single currency has grown steadily in recent years, rising from a low of 62% in 2013 during the crisis to an all-time high of 76% today.
 Trust in the ECB has grown in that time as well – but its recovery after the crisis has been less dynamic.

 My predecessors at the ECB were alert to this and already acted to address the challenge.
 The ECB’s accountability practices have evolved, as has its communication strategy.
-And the ECB’s transparency, ethics and good governance frameworks have been harmonised, strengthened and extended to all members of the Governing Council and Supervisory Board.
+And the ECB’s transparency, ethics and good governance frameworks have been harmonized, strengthened and extended to all members of the Governing Council and Supervisory Board.
 Read Full Speech Here